-- Srigley JR, Delahunt B, Eble JN, et al. (2013) The International Society of Urological Pathology (ISUP) vancouver classification of renal neoplasia.
-Am J Surg Patholo 37: 1469-1489.
+- Srigley JR, Delahunt B, Eble JN, et al. (2013) The international society of urological pathology (isup) vancouver classification of renal neoplasia.
+Am J Surg Pathol 37: 1469-1489.

 - Amin MB, Paner GP, Alvarado-Cabrero I, et al. (2008) Chromophobe renal cell carcinoma: Histomorphologic characteristics and evaluation of conventional pathologic prognostic parameters in 145 cases.
 Am J Surg Pathol 32: 1822-1834.